Understanding Autism: Debunking the Epidemic Myth

 Improved data collection methods

 This reflects better identification, not an actual surge in autism prevalence.
-Unfortunately, framing this trend as an "epidemic" spreads misinformation and harms autistic individuals by reinforcing ableist attitudes.
-It also diverts attention from genuine public health crises, such as rising rates of polio, HIV, COVID-19, and measles—diseases that truly warrant the term "epidemic."
+Unfortunately, framing this trend as an "epidemic" spreads misinformation and harms autistic individuals.
+It reinforces ableist attitudes and diverts attention from genuine public health crises, such as rising rates of polio, HIV, COVID-19, and measles—diseases that truly warrant the term "epidemic."

 The words we choose when discussing autism matter tremendously.
-Framing autism as an "epidemic" is harmful for autistic individuals, like myself and our families because they shape both public perception and policy decisions in problematic ways.
+Framing autism as an "epidemic" is harmful for autistic individuals and their families.
+It shapes both public perception and policy decisions in problematic ways.

-Despite increases in diagnostic rates, research confirms only a small actual increase in autism prevalence—nowhere near enough to justify calling this an epidemic.
+Despite increases in diagnostic rates, research confirms only a minor actual increase in autism prevalence—nowhere near enough to justify calling this an epidemic.

 Autism Isn't a Disease

-Autism is a natural neurological variation, not a disease requiring elimination.
+Autism is a natural neurological variation, not a disease that requires elimination.
 The Autism Society of America rightly identifies claims about "eliminating" autism as harmful and misleading.
-Autism reflects differences in how the brain processes information, not something that needs a "cure."
+Autism reflects differences in how the brain processes information.
+It is not something that needs a "cure."

-Cure-focused language perpetuates ableism, suggesting that autism is a problem to be solved rather than a fundamental part of identity.
+Cure-focused language perpetuates ableism.
+It suggests that autism is a problem to be solved rather than a fundamental part of one's identity.
 This framing leads to real-world consequences, such as bullying and discrimination, even from those meant to support autistic individuals.
 Instead of fear, we should focus on addressing the unmet needs of autistic people throughout their lives.

-I want to dive a little deeper how changes to the Diagnostic and Statistical Manual of Mental Disorders (DSM) over the years have impacted those numbers.
+I want to dive deeper into how changes to the Diagnostic and Statistical Manual of Mental Disorders (DSM) over the years have impacted diagnosis rates.

 DSM-III (1980)

-The DSM-III was the first official guide to recognize autism as a mental health diagnosis.
-It introduced a new category called Pervasive Developmental Disorders (PDDs) for conditions that start early in life and cause serious problems in social skills, communication, and interests.
+The DSM-III was the first official manual to recognize autism as a mental health diagnosis.
+It introduced a category called Pervasive Developmental Disorders (PDDs) for conditions that start early and significantly affect social skills and communication.
+Within this category, two autism-related diagnoses emerged:

-Infantile Autism – This diagnosis required the presence of core symptoms in social skills, communication, and behavior, starting before the age of 30 months.
+Infantile Autism – Required core symptoms in social skills, communication, and behavior to start before 30 months of age.

-Childhood Onset Pervasive Developmental Disorder (COPDD) – This was used for individuals who showed similar developmental differences but did not fully meet the criteria for Infantile Autism.
+Childhood Onset Pervasive Developmental Disorder (COPDD) – Used for individuals who showed similar developmental differences but did not fully meet the criteria for Infantile Autism.

-In the DSM-IV, the classification of autism grew much larger.
+With the DSM-IV, the classification of autism expanded.
 The PDDs category now included five different diagnoses:

 Autistic Disorder